Transport and disability sector engagement

 UD, UDL, Accessibility and Ableism

-Discussions about accessibility surged at the start of the COVID-19 pandemic as people became more dependent on accessing information from the web.
-This article will explore different disability models to understand the oppression of people with disabilities.
-It will examine how the different principles and methods of Universal Design, Universal Design for Learning, and Inclusive Design can be combined in innovative ways to ensure that all citizens have access to information without barriers.
+Discussions about accessibility surged at the beginning of the COVID-19 pandemic. because people became more dependent on web information.
+This article explores different disability models to understand the oppression of people with disabilities.
+The different principles and methods of Universal Design, Universal Design for Learning, and Inclusive Design are combined in innovative ways to ensure that all citizens have access to information without barriers.

 The kerbside and mobility